(All fields required)

 The Perinatal Institute at Cincinnati Children’s Hospital Medical Center provides comprehensive care for infants before, during and after delivery.
 Our goal is to provide the best care possible for all newborn babies and their families.
 We specialize in providing care to newborn babies with health problems, whether they are detected during pregnancy, or are found at the time of delivery.
 By providing excellent clinical care to all newborns, performing research to continuously improve the care we offer, and training the future leaders in neonatology, the Perinatal Institute strives to improve the lives of all babies.

 The goal of the Center for Prevention of Preterm Birth is to foster new insights into the biology of human pregnancy and pathogenesis of preterm birth to decrease the rate of prematurity and its complications.
 Louis Muglia, MD, PhD, director of the center, has pioneered the study of endocrine stress responses and the genetic factors leading to birth.

 Learn more about the Center for Prevention of Preterm Birth.

-The Fetal Care Center of Cincinnati provides comprehensive medical care for complex maternal and fetal conditions.
+The Cincinnati Fetal Center provides comprehensive medical care for complex maternal and fetal conditions.
 The center offers the complete range of clinical and surgical services for women experiencing high-risk pregnancies – including prenatal evaluation, diagnosis and treatment to delivery, postnatal care and long-term follow-up care.